karkirowle/karkirowle.github.io/_pages/topics/cuda.md

 ```

 Yes, this indicates most of the time that you have installed the wrong
-version if you have a different number of cudnn.
+version if you have a different number of CuDNN.
 It is also possible that
-the terminal you are running from haven't load the environment variables yet.
+the terminal you are running from haven't loaded the environment variables yet.
-Typically, you should source them then.
+Typically, you should source them then using,

 ```
 source ~/.bashrc